Potential Separation of Interconnect Wires (2005)

 Our original modeling predicted a failure rate from 0.17% to 0.30% over the remaining lifetime of these pacemakers.
 However, as of May 2009 updated modeling now predicts a failure rate of 3.9% over the remaining device life of those devices still in service at that time.

-Out of the initial advisory population of 40,000 worldwide, approximately 4,000 remain implanted.
-Approximately 900 of these are in the United States.
+Out of the initial advisory population of 40,000 worldwide, less than 300 remain active worldwide.

 |Initial Affected Population||Number of Confirmed Advisory Related Events||Estimated Remaining Active Population||Current Malfunction Rate (confirmed malfunctions over total population)||Predicted Malfunction Rate Over the Remaining Life of the Devices Still Implanted|